KukretiShubham/Solidity-Notes/README.md

 > So it's important to remember that just because a DApp is on Ethereum does not automatically mean it's decentralized — you have to actually read the full source code to make sure it's free of special controls by the owner that you need to potentially worry about.
 There's a careful balance as a developer between maintaining control over a DApp such that you can fix potential bugs, and building an owner-less platform that your users can trust to secure their data.

 ## Gas
+In Solidity, your users have to pay every time they execute a function on your DApp using a currency called `gas`.
+Users buy gas with Ether (the currency on Ethereum), so your users have to spend ETH in order to execute functions on your DApp.

+How much gas is required to execute a function depends on how complex that function's logic is.
+Each individual operation has a `gas cost` based roughly on how much computing resources will be required to perform that operation (e.g. writing to storage is much more expensive than adding two integers).
+The total `gas cost` of your function is the sum of the gas costs of all its individual operations.

+Because running functions costs real money for your users, code optimization is much more important in Ethereum than in other programming languages.